mvysny/mvysny.github.io/_posts/2020-11-5-Vaadin-difference-jsmodule-javascript.md

 load the script both from `frontend/` and `node_modules/` folder;
 * also, the name `@JsModule` clearly states that the script is going to be loaded as a module script.

-Certain scripts won't work as module scripts because of strict mode.
+Certain scripts won't work as module scripts though, because of strict mode.
-Those scripts you'll have to load via `Page.addJavaScript`.
-However, if the script is loadable as a module script, below you can find a couple of ideas to call the function.
+In such case you'll have to load them as classic scripts.

 ### Publishing the function to `window`